- Size (Height/Weight)

 The Basset Hound has a heavy, bony structure, making it larger-proportioned than other breeds.
 The dog’s short legs and long, heavy body help it run smoothly and powerfully, even in places with thick cover.
 It moves with its nose pointing to the ground.
 The tight and thick coat, which can be found in variety of colors, protects the dog from brambles during a hunt.

-According to experts, the wrinkles and the long ears help the dog in trapping scent, while its muzzle is spacious in order to accomodate its complicated olfactory apparatus -- an apparatus that makes the large and strong Basset Hound stand out among other dogs, even with its short legs.
+According to experts, the wrinkles and the long ears help the dog in trapping scent, while its muzzle is spacious in order to accommodate its complicated olfactory apparatus -- an apparatus that makes the large and strong Basset Hound stand out among other dogs, even with its short legs.

 Personality and Temperament